SteveMoody73/windows-deps/src/embree/doc/src/api.md

     `rtcGetGeometry`.

-*   Geometries are not included inside a scene anymore but can be attached to a single scene using the `rtcAttachGeomety` or `rtcAttachGeometryByID` functions.
+*   Geometries are not included inside a scene anymore but can be attached to a multiple scenes using the `rtcAttachGeomety` or `rtcAttachGeometryByID` functions.

 *   As geometries are separate objects, commit semantics got introduced